Riverdance: The Animated Adventure

-Riverdance: The Animated Adventure is a 2021 computer-animated adventure film inspired by the dance show Riverdance.
+Riverdance: The Animated Adventure is a 2021 animated dance adventure film inspired by the dance show Riverdance.
 The film was made by Cinesite for River Productions and Aniventure.

 Riverdance: The Animated Adventure was released in the United Kingdom on 28 May 2021, by Sky Cinema, and was made available to stream on Netflix on 14 January 2022 in the United States.